-The National Institute for Health Research Innovation Observatory (NIHRIO) applies state-of-the-art data analytics to anticipate and track trends in health innovation across drugs, medical technologies, diagnostic tools and healthcare services up to 10 years before they’re publicly available.
+The NIHR Innovation Observatory (NIHRIO) applies state-of-the-art data analytics to anticipate and track trends in health innovation across drugs, medical technologies, diagnostic tools and healthcare services, up to 10 years before they’re publicly available.

 NIHRIO help you undertake bespoke searches of their database of more than 50 global clinical trial registries to identify which new technologies are under development and likely to come onstream in the next 5 to 10 years.

 NIHRIO also provides technology briefings and tools to help people navigate the increasing amount of information about health.